 Winnebago Industries (WGO) Gains But Lags Market: What You Should Know

-Prior to today's trading, shares of the recreational vehicle maker had lost 14.81% over the past month.
-This has lagged the Construction sector's loss of 8.01% and the S&P 500's loss of 7.68% in that time.
+Heading into today, shares of the recreational vehicle maker had lost 13.64% over the past month, lagging the Construction sector's loss of 3.63% and the S&P 500's loss of 4.46% in that time.

-Investors will be hoping for strength from Winnebago Industries as it approaches its next earnings release.
-The company is expected to report EPS of $3.06, up 44.34% from the prior-year quarter.
+Investors will be hoping for strength from Winnebago Industries as it approaches its next earnings release, which is expected to be March 23, 2022.
+On that day, Winnebago Industries is projected to report earnings of $3.06 per share, which would represent year-over-year growth of 44.34%.
 Meanwhile, our latest consensus estimate is calling for revenue of $1.1 billion, up 31.26% from the prior-year quarter.

-WGO's full-year Zacks Consensus Estimates are calling for earnings of $12.33 per share and revenue of $4.57 billion.
-These results would represent year-over-year changes of +44.21% and +26%, respectively.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $12.33 per share and revenue of $4.57 billion.
+These totals would mark changes of +44.21% and +26%, respectively, from last year.

 The Building Products - Mobile Homes and RV Builders industry is part of the Construction sector.
-This group has a Zacks Industry Rank of 9, putting it in the top 4% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 7, which puts it in the top 3% of all 250+ industries.

 5 Stocks Set to Double